MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

     ![A screenshot of a cell phone Description automatically generated](media/52a0335a34bf3e16c984337547eec5f4.jpg)

-1. In the Process Payables Remittance window, select the Remittance Form option.
+9. In the Process Payables Remittance window, select the Remittance Form option.

-2. Select to print, send the remittance in e-mail, or both.
+10. Select to print, send the remittance in e-mail, or both.

-3. Choose Process to print, send the remittance in e-mail, or both.
+11. Choose Process to print, send the remittance in e-mail, or both.

-4. After processing the remittance, select Post and then the Process button in the Process Payables Remittance window.
+12. After processing the remittance, select Post and then the Process button in the Process Payables Remittance window.
 Posting journals and distribution breakdown registers are printed.
 If you are sending a remittance in e-mail, you can print the Send Remittance Exception Report.

 #### Printing individual computer checks

 Use the Edit Payables Checks window to print individual computer checks.
 You also can print a separate remittance and send the remittance in e-mail.
 You can print individual computer checks for instances when you wouldn’t enter a manual payment or include a check in a computer check run.

 *To print checks when you are using vendor approval workflow, the vendors must have the workflow status of Approved or No Approval Needed.
 If a vendor isn’t approved, checks for the vendor aren’t printed.*

 **To print an individual computer check:**

 1. Open the Edit Payables Checks window.
 (Purchasing \>\> Transactions \>\> Edit Check)

 2. Enter or select a payment number.

 3. Create a batch for the payment.
 Checks must be entered in single-use batches.

 Select Computer Check as the origin and enter date and currency information.
 See *Creating a batch* for more information about entering batch information.

-1. Enter or select a vendor ID.
+4. Enter or select a vendor ID.

 To add a temporary vendor, place the insertion point in the Vendor ID field and choose Options \>\> Temporary Vendor.

-1. To pay more than the transaction amount, you can enter an unapplied payment or prepayment amount in the Unapplied field.
+5. To pay more than the transaction amount, you can enter an unapplied payment or prepayment amount in the Unapplied field.

-2. Select remittance options and apply the payment.
+6. Select remittance options and apply the payment.

 Multicurrency transactions have restrictions on documents that you can apply, depending on whether the currency is the functional or alternate currency.

-1. Choose Check Stub to open the Payables Check Stub Documents window.
+7. Choose Check Stub to open the Payables Check Stub Documents window.

 Unmark any vouchers you don’t want to print on the check stub.
 Choose OK to save the changes and close the window.

-1. Choose Save.
+8. Choose Save.
 Redisplay the payment number and choose File \>\> Print to print an edit list and verify the accuracy of the entries.
 Close the Edit Payables Checks window.

-2. Open the Print Payables Checks window.
+9. Open the Print Payables Checks window.
 (Purchasing \>\> Transactions \>\> Print Checks)

-3. Enter or select the batch you created for this payment.
+10. Enter or select the batch you created for this payment.

-4. Accept or change the default check number and date.
+11. Accept or change the default check number and date.
 Enter a comment to print on the check.
 Select a check format and mark whether to print a separate remittance.

-5. Mark to print checks and choose Print.
+12. Mark to print checks and choose Print.

-6. After the check has been printed, the Post Payables Checks window opens.
+13. After the check has been printed, the Post Payables Checks window opens.
 Select Post Checks in the Process list and choose Process.

 If you didn’t select to print a separate remittance, you can print any posting journals that appear for printing.

 If you have selected to print a separate remittance, the Process Payables Remittance window opens.

-1. In the Process Payables Remittance window, select the Remittance Form option.
+13. In the Process Payables Remittance window, select the Remittance Form option.

-2. Select to print, send the remittance in e-mail, or both.
+14. Select to print, send the remittance in e-mail, or both.

-3. Choose Process to print, send the remittance in e-mail, or both.
+15. Choose Process to print, send the remittance in e-mail, or both.

-4. After processing the remittance, select Post and then the Process button in the Process Payables Remittance window.
+16. After processing the remittance, select Post and then the Process button in the Process Payables Remittance window.
 Posting journals and distribution breakdown registers are printed.
 If you are sending a remittance in e-mail, you can print the Send Remittance Exception Report.

 #### Reprinting remittance forms or check stubs

 Remittance forms and check stubs can be re-created for computer checks or for posted check payments entered in the Payables Transaction Entry window.

 You must be keeping transaction history for the vendor for the report to be recreated.

 The re-created report will include the information printed on the original document.
 However, if the check stub or remittance was not printed originally, if the payment was voided, or if transaction history has been removed for the vendor, it will not contain all of the original detail.

 If you’re using Multicurrency Management, the reprinted form is printed in the same currency as the original payment.

 **To reprint a remittance form or check stub:**

 1. Open the Payables Payments Zoom window.

-(Purchasing \>\> Inquiry \>\> Transaction by Document or Transaction by Vendor

-\>\> Select the payment in the scrolling window and choose the Voucher/ Payment Number link)
+(Purchasing \>\> Inquiry \>\> Transaction by Document or Transaction by Vendor \>\> Select the payment in the scrolling window and choose the Voucher/Payment Number link)

-1. Choose Re-create Check Stub.
+2. Choose Re-create Check Stub.
 This button is available only if:

     - you’re maintaining transaction history for the vendor.

     - the original payment is a computer check.

     - the original payment was entered in the Payables Transaction Entry window.

 **To reprint a remittance form or check stub using the lists:**

 1. Open the Payables Transactions list view.
 From the navigation pane, choose the Payables Management button \>\> Payables Transactions.

 2. Select the payment transaction to reprint.

 3. In the Actions group, choose Re-create Check Stub.
 This button is available only if:

     - you’re maintaining transaction history for the vendor.

     - the original payment is a computer check.

     - the original payment was entered in the Payables Transaction Entry window.

 #### Correcting or deleting unposted payments

 Use the Edit Payables Checks window to correct or delete unposted computer checks.
 As with transactions entered using the Payables Transaction Entry window, you can easily correct or delete unposted payments.
 You must void posted payments.
 You might find instances when unposted payments need to be changed, as well.

 Use the Payables Batch Entry window to delete all the payments in a batch by deleting the entire batch.
 You also can delete payments for vendor, or add or remove documents that are included in a check batch using the Edit Payables Check Batch window.
 See *Modifying multiple checks in a batch* for more information.

 **To correct or delete an unposted payment:**

 1. Open the Edit Payables Checks window.
 (Purchasing \>\> Transactions \>\> Edit Check)

 2. Enter or select the payment number to correct or delete.